 The distances between the different members of our planetary system, vast as they may seem, sink into insignificance when compared with the intervals which separate us from the so-called fixed stars.
 Alpha Centauri, the nearest of those twinkling luminaries, is 7000 times more distant than Neptune from the sun.
 Even light itself, which moves 185,000 miles in a second, is more than three years in traversing the mighty interval.

 The sun is the great controlling orb of this system, and the source of light and heat to its various members.
 Its magnitude is one million three hundred thousand times greater than that of the earth, and it contains more than seven hundred times as much matter as all the planets put together.
+The Sun is primarily composed of hydrogen (about 74% by mass) and helium (about 24% by mass).
+Trace amounts of heavier elements, including oxygen, carbon, neon, and iron, make up the remaining percentage.

 Mercury is the nearest planet to the sun; it's mean distance being about 35,400,000 miles.
 Its diameter is 3000 miles, and it completes its orbital revolution in 88 days.